 - Peel and wash all the vegetables.
-Peel only 2 garlic cloves the rest leave them skin on.
+Peel only 2 garlic cloves the rest leave them with skin on.

 Making the polenta

 - While the vegetables are roasting nicely, place a medium size pan on a medium fire, put the 500 ml boiling water from the kettle in, some salt, and the remainder of the rosemary needles finely chopped.
-When the water begins to boil again which should happen pretty much straight away, sprinkle in the polenta flour little by little while stirring continuously with the other hand (with a wooden spoon) until it all goes in.
+When the water begins to boil again which should happen pretty much straight away, sprinkle in the polenta flour little by a little while stirring continuously with the other hand (with a wooden spoon) until it all goes in.
 Keep on stirring so that it doesn't form a crust.
 This should be ready in 5-7 min.

 Back to the soup again

 - Place all the roast veggies into a cooking pan, on medium fire, add the boiling water or veg stock (1l) but before, please don’t forget to squeeze the garlic cloves out of their skin.
 With the help of an electric hand blender, blend it all nicely until it becomes nice 'n smooth.
 Season well.
 Place on med/high heat and simmer for another 15 min.
 This is what will give this soup a nice deep colour and a rich taste.

 - Take the polenta into spoonful dumplings and spoon them into the soup.
 Cook for 5 extra minutes if you wish.

 - Serve the soup in a bowl or deep plates and why not, spoon in a small dollop of creme fraiche if you wish.
 Totally optional but thats so delicious.